How To Take Sharp Landscape Photos: Learn the Best Settings, Focus Techniques and More

 Landscape photography lens and tripod

 Tripod: Even the smallest bump can cost you the sharpest possible shot, particularly when using slower shutter speeds.
 A tripod is a must to maximise sharpness.
+If you're looking for the right one, our guide to the best tripods for photos and video covers the top options available in Australia.

 Where to focus for the sharpest landscape photography?